Our commitment to accuracy

 Most Popular

-Flagged items tend to be oversized bottles of liquids, gels, aerosols, lighters, or sharp objects.
-But occasionally, TSA gets an item that wou…
+Those looking to get their fix of Lee’s Famous Recipe chicken in a new building in Mattoon are out of luck.

-Ryan L. Waggoner was last seen on June 2 at his residence in northwest Cumberland County.
+Ryan L. Waggoner, 55, of rural Lerna was last seen on June 2 at his residence in northwest Cumberland County.

-Urbana-based Davis-Houk Mechanical, Inc.'s co-owner and president, Chris Rennels, is a Coles County native.
+The Coles County State’s Attorney's reported that it was notified on Wednesday that the Fifth District Appellate Court has ordered that the 25…

-Fireworks will be lighting up the skies across Central Illinois leading up to and including July 4.
+The rollover of multiple semis on I-57 southbound north of Mattoon prompted the State Police to divert traffic at the Tuscola exit Thursday afternoon.